bingyuzhang/bingyu/seminar/Toric.md

 Bingyu will instruct the toric geometry part.
 Muyang will instruct the F-theory part.

-The link for notes of the first part is [here](https://www.overleaf.com/read/mmsjbcmzgxrc#76961b).
+The lecture note is [here](Files/toric.pdf).
 It would be updated as the course progresses.

 ## References